 Re-assess your spending and your financial goals based on your new circumstances, as keeping the same habits can quickly lead to financial difficulty.
 There’s a new economic reality in your life, and the sooner you adapt to it the better off you will be.

 If your life has been torn apart by a breakup, sometimes a little bit of retail therapy might seem like the best way to ease the pain.
-With this in mind, try to rein in your impulse spending so that you don’t run up a hefty credit card bill that will take you months to repay.
+With this in mind, try to rein in your impulse spending so that you don’t run up a hefty credit card bill that could take you months to repay.

-The other way a newly single person can overspend is that they continue to live a lifestyle based on the dual income that they used to receive, not the single income they currently earn.
+The other way a newly-single person can overspend is that they continue to live a lifestyle based on the dual income that they used to receive, not the single income they currently earn.
 Remember that you’re now paying for everything on your own, so increasing your spending could be a big mistake that leads to higher levels of debt and less money saved for your retirement.

 Making decisions on a whim